PavanKumarVSP/Rhythmify/README.md

-Rhythamify is a Music Streaming WebApplication which allow connect with Friends group or and Share the VibZZ.
+Rhythamify is a Music Streaming WebApplication which allows connect with Friends group or and Share the VibZZ.